Table of Contents

 When you decide to plant and cultivate your cannabis seeds within a grow room, you no longer need to worry about an early frost, regional pests, or a snoopy neighbour.
 You will, however, need to plan out your dedicated growing area and be prepared for some extra costs and prep time.

 The first consideration is space, and the best way to figure out how much of it you’ll need is to determine how many cannabis plants you’re going to grow.
-A grow room can be as small as one square metre, and if you plan to grow just one or two plants you can probably outfit a closet or cupboard.
+A grow room can be as small as one square meter, and if you plan to grow just one or two plants you can probably outfit a closet or cupboard.
 For a larger harvest, or to try out various cannabis strains, you will need at least part of a room.

 Naturally, budget will also play a large role in the type of grow room you create.
 Lucky for us, GreenBudGuru was kind enough to build a comprehensive Grow Room Electricity Calculator to help you nail down all your costs before you get rolling.